 May: the finest month of the year?

 May is arguably the finest month of the year for our gardens.
 So full of promise and optimism, and blessed with warm sunny days and long evenings.
 Whilst early to mid-summer may provide more in terms of colour, May offers wonderful fresh green foliage and countless flower buds waiting to burst into display.
-I absolutely love it!
+We absolutely love it!

 This month's star plants

 Where to start!
-There are many ‘stars’ in the May garden, but I will focus my attention on just a few of my favourites.
+There are many ‘stars’ in the May garden, but we will focus our attention on just a few of my favourites.
 Starting with the climbers, two to look out for are Clematis ‘Nelly Moser’ and Wisteria sinensis.
 C. ‘Nelly Moser’ flowers nice and early with wonderful large white and pink blooms, whilst the Wisteria offers graceful cascades of lilac-blue flowers.
 Both provide lovely height and colour, and both enhance any garden this month.

 Elsewhere, Geum ‘Mrs Bradshaw’ provides fantastic bursts of mid-height red flowers complimented by yellow centres, and Euphorbia wulfenii is a real must-have.
 With wonderful fine glaucous foliage and large domed clusters of small acid-green flowers it is wonderful in the middle of a mixed planting border.
-Some caution is required with Euphorbias because their milky sap can be a skin and eye irritant for some people, but it’s a plant I love and use often in the planting plans I create for our garden design customers.
+Some caution is required with Euphorbias because their milky sap can be a skin and eye irritant for some people, but it’s a plant we love and use often in the planting plans we create for our garden design customers.
 Other plants of special interest in May are Choisya ternata (pictured above), Viburnum x burkwoodii, Ajuga reptans ‘Atropurpurea’, and Laburnum.